oucb/snes9x_3ds/readme.md

 ### Homebrew Launcher:

+1. Copy emus/ directory into the /3ds on your SD card.
-1. Copy Snes9x_3ds.3dsx, Snes9x_3ds.smdh, snes9x_3ds_top.png into the /3ds/snes9x_3ds on your SD card.
+2. Copy Snes9x_3ds.3dsx, Snes9x_3ds.smdh, snes9x_3ds_top.png into the /3ds/snes9x_3ds on your SD card.
-2. Place your SNES ROMs inside any folder.
+3. Place your SNES ROMs inside any folder.
-3. Go to your Homebrew Launcher (either via Cubic Ninja, Soundhax or other entry points) and launch the snes9x_3ds emulator.
+4. Go to your Homebrew Launcher (either via Cubic Ninja, Soundhax or other entry points) and launch the snes9x_3ds emulator.

 ### CIA Version:

+1. Copy emus/ directory into the /3ds on your SD card.
-1. Use your favorite CIA installer to install snes9x_3ds.cia into your CFW.
+2. Use your favorite CIA installer to install snes9x_3ds.cia into your CFW.
 You can also use FBI to download from TitleDB.
-2. Place your SNES ROMs inside any folder.
+3. Place your SNES ROMs inside any folder.
-3. Copy snes9x_3ds_top.png to ROOT of your SD card.
+4. Copy snes9x_3ds_top.png to ROOT of your SD card.
-4. Exit your CIA installer and go to your CFW's home screen to launch the app.
+5. Exit your CIA installer and go to your CFW's home screen to launch the app.

 ### When in-game,